CEI-lab/ece3400-2017/docs/schedule.md

 Week 8:
 * Oct 9th, Mon: Fall break
 * Oct 11th, Wed: Wired and Wireless Communication
 * Oct 13th, Fri: Wireless Communication and protocols (Ryan O'Hern).
-Deadline @8am: The websites will be graded for contents on lab 3.
+* Deadline one week after the day of your lab 3 session: The websites will be graded for contents on lab 3.

 Week 9:
 * *Lab 4 Wireless communication*